SchlossLab/severe-CDI/paper/paper-gfm.md

 ![](figures/feature-importance.png)

-Figure 3: **Feature importance.** **A)** Feature importance via permutation test.
-For each OTU, the order of samples was randomized in the test set 100 times and the performance was re-calculated to estimate the permutation performance.
-An OTU was considered important if the performance decreased when the OTU was permuted in at least 75% of the models.
-Mean difference in AUROC and the 75% confidence interval (CI) is reported for each OTU, with starred OTUs being significant for the 75% CI.
+Figure 3: **Most important OTUs for model performance.** **A)** Feature importance via permutation test.
+For each OTU, the order of samples was randomized in the test set 100 times and the AUROC was re-calculated to estimate the permutation performance.
 OTUs with a greater difference in AUROC (actual performance minus permutation performance) are more important.
+Mean difference in AUROC and the 75% confidence interval (CI) is reported for each OTU that had a mean difference $\geq$ 0.01 for at least one severity definition, with starred OTUs being significant for the 75% CI.
+Notably, the OTU most likely corresponding to *C. difficile* was not important (see Supplementary [Figure 5](#fig-cdiff)).
 Left: models were trained on the full datasets, with different numbers of samples available for each severity definition.
 Right: models were trained on the intersection of samples with all labels available for each definition.
-Note that Attributable and Pragmatic severity are exactly the same for the intersection dataset. *Pseudomonas* (OTU 120) is not shown for IDSA severity in the full datasets nor in the intersection dataset because it was removed during pre-processing due to having near-zero variance.
-Notably, the OTU most likely corresponding to *C. difficile* was not important ([Figure 5](#fig-cdiff)). **B)** Log<sub>10</sub>-transformed mean relative abundances of the most important OTUs on the full datasets, grouped by severity (shape).
+Note that Attributable and Pragmatic severity are exactly the same for the intersection dataset. *Pseudomonas* (OTU 120) is not shown for IDSA severity in the full datasets nor in the intersection dataset because it was removed during pre-processing due to having near-zero variance. **B)** Log<sub>10</sub>-transformed mean relative abundances of the most important OTUs on the full datasets, grouped by severity (shape).
 The vertical dashed line is the limit of detection.

 </div>